1. The First Anglo-Burmese War began in __________.

 Explanation: Balbhadra Kunwar defended Nalapani Fort with great courage.

-35. The British commander who faced defeat at Nalapani Fort was:
+35. The British commander who faced defeat at Nalapani Fort was__________.

 A) Sir David Ochterlony